bedops/bedops/docs/content/revision-history.rst

 Released: **TBD**

+* :ref:`starch <starch>`

+  * When a Starch file with a header is provided as input to :code:`bedops` or :code:`bedmap`, the line is errantly processed as a BED interval.
+Thanks to `André M. Ribeiro-dos-Santos <https://github.com/bedops/bedops/pull/229>`_ for patching the Starch C++ API to skip headers.

 * General

   * Applied a placeholder workaround to whatever stupid bug was introducted in `Issue 5709 <https://github.com/readthedocs/readthedocs.org/issues/5709>`_ that broke image serving for the document index (front page).